 Universal Robots and Team TCSC created a custom solution for picking, placing, and assembling shafts in a shaft press cell.

-Team TCSC, based out of Columbus, Indiana, specialize in the design and integration of automating manufacturing processes.
-TCSC was tasked with automating and improving the production of a customer’s current shaft bearing press cell.
+Team TCSC, based out of Columbus, Indiana, specializes in the design and integration of automating manufacturing processes.
+Being an integration partner with NEFF, TCSC was tasked with automating and improving the production of a customer’s current shaft bearing press cell while NEFF supplied key specifications required for the project.
 Team TCSC utilized the UR10e cobot which features a 22 lb. payload, an over 50 inch reach, and a weight under 74 lbs.

 Here’s How it Works.